Notstevee/Parallel-Computing-CS419-./asst1/README.md

   speedup from using ISPC with tasks do you observe?
 Explain the performance of this program.
   Do you think it can be substantially improved?
 (For example, could you rewrite the code to achieve near linear speedup?
 Yes or No?
 Please justify your answer.)

 > We measure a 1.14x speedup from use of tasks, which is slighly higher than ISPC without task.
-This is slightly faster as it uses multiple cores, but at the same time we do not see much of the benefits we previouslt have for multiple cores, as this operation is very simple and running time is dominated by memory I/O operations.
+This is slightly faster as it uses multiple cores, but at the same time we do not see much of the benefits we previously have for multiple cores, as this operation is very simple and running time is dominated by the bottleneck in data transfer between memory (we do not have enough bandwidth).

 2. __Extra Credit:__ (1 point) Note that the total memory bandwidth consumed computation in `main.cpp` is `TOTAL_BYTES = 4 * N * sizeof(float);`.
 Even though `saxpy` loads one element from X, one element from Y, and writes one element to `result` the multiplier by 4 is correct.
 Why is this the case?
 (Hint, think about how CPU caches work.)